Shopify custom data

 list.metaobject_reference Metafield - it returns

-a list of shopify--product-review Metaobject instances.
+a list of product_review Metaobject instances.

 {% endcomment %}